TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_flash.md

 - **Manual Config** : Manual configuration of the files to be flashed.
 There will be drop down file browse options to select the various files you will need to flash/send to the target.
 It provides options / slots to select below:

   - **Flash writer binary** : This is the sbl_uart_uniflash binary.
-This needs to be send first for the ROM to receive and boot.
+This needs to be sent first for the ROM to receive and boot.
 Once this boots up you can send any number of files arbitrarily for flashing.

   - **Bootloader binary** : It is assumed that the eventual goal of the flashing process is to boot your application from the flash device.
 For this a bootloader capable of reading an image from flash device needs to be flashed at offset 0 (generally) of the flash.
 This would be the `sbl_ospi` or `sbl_qspi`.
 Although this is no different than flashing any other file to a particular offset, we have decided to keep it a separate option for better clarity.
 Although the offset is almost always 0, we have provided an offset edit box as well if there is any change whatsoever.